Let’s talk about non-billable hours.

 IP Assist by InspireIP

-Best for Case Management, Documentation Automation, and Legal Research
+Best for IP Management, Documentation Automation, and IP Research.

 Purpose-built for legal teams, IP Assist is different from general workflow platforms.